Going to College

 TRICARE Prime is available in Prime Service AreasGeographic areas in the U.S. where we offer TRICARE Prime.
 They ensure medical readiness of active duty by adding to the capability and capacity of military hospitals and clinics.
 Prime Service Areas were also built around the Base Realignment and Closure sites.
 (PSAs).
-You can check the school's ZIP Code online or call your regional contractor to see if the school is in a PSA.
+You can check your eligibility or call your regional contractor to see if the school is in a PSA.

 - If so, your child may enroll in TRICARE Prime*

-- If not, your child can use TRICARE Standard and Extra
+- If not, your child can use TRICARE Select

 *The US Family Health Plan is another Prime plan available in designated US Family Health Plan areas.